LianaMikael/Transformers/README.md

 Positional encoding is designed to incorporate a noition of order of tokens in a sentence.
 Learned positional encoding is implemented by introducing an embedding layer of maximum token size and embedding size.
 Static positional encoding are implemented by introducing fixed sinusoidal functions of different frequencies.
 For more information about positional encodings, check [this paper](https://www.aclweb.org/anthology/2020.emnlp-main.555/).

-While training the corrector with character-level encoding, we observe no substantial differences in loss graphs during training and validation and overall performance.
+While training the corrector with character-level and and byte-part encoding (BPE), we observe no substantial differences in loss graphs during training and validation and overall performance.
 This is consistent with the results in [Attention is All You Need](https://arxiv.org/abs/1706.03762).
+We only compare the performance of character-level and BPE, since word-level encoding is not applicable for this task.

+# Data Augmentation

+To improve the corrector, more diverse examples of missplellings are required.
+One powerful method is to train a reverse "corruptor" model that will introduce errors similr to those made by humans to given clean examples.
+To do this, we reverse source and target during training.
+Now the trained "corrputor" model an be used to create artificial typo corpus of infinite size (in theory).
+For more information about this idea, refer to [this blog](http://www.realworldnlpbook.com/blog/unreasonable-effectiveness-of-transformer-spell-checker.html).

 ## How To Use